Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers will take the field against the Kansas City Royals and starter Brady Singer on Monday.
+Salvador Perez and the Kansas City Royals will hit the field against the Detroit Tigers and starter Eduardo Rodriguez on Tuesday.
 First pitch is at 7:40 PM ET at Kauffman Stadium.

-The Royals are -120 moneyline favorites for this matchup with the Tigers (+100).
-The over/under for the game has been listed at 8.5 runs.
+The Tigers are -145 moneyline favorites in this matchup with the Royals (+120).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.